Join us at our open house!

 How much does it cost?

 The Cadet Program is funded by the Department of National Defence in partnership with the civilian Navy League, Army Cadet League and Air Cadet League of Canada.
 The civilian sponsor requires local community support to meet its obligations that include accommodations, training aids and equipment, and program enhancements not otherwise provided.
 Parents and Cadets are expected to participate in and contribute to fundraising as required by the League’s local sponsoring element.
-Cadets of 330 Squadron are expected to pay an annual $75 administration fee to help raise funds to cover the costs of some of these activities.
+Cadets of 330 Squadron are expected to pay an annual $135 administration fee which covers the payment of one lottery book to help raise funds to cover the cots of some of these activities.

 Are there summer camps?